OjasMor/Traffic_Light_Classifier/README.md

 <a id='task9'></a>
 ### Visualize the misclassified images

-Visualize some of the images you classified wrong (in the `MISCLASSIFIED` list) and note any qualities that make them difficult to classify.
-This will help you identify any weaknesses in your classification algorithm.
+Visualize some of the images we classified wrong (in the `MISCLASSIFIED` list) and note any qualities that make them difficult to classify.
+This will help us identify any weaknesses in your classification algorithm.

 ```python